 The award is a marquette of the statue of Mercy Otis Warren which is located on lawn of the Barnstable County Courthouse.
 This prestigious award is given annually to the Cape Cod woman who most demonstrates leadership in the Cape Cod Community, who has made a significant contribution to the arts, education, business, community and/or volunteerism, while embracing the ideals of patriotism.

 Brochures with details about this unique and prestigious award are available for viewing and printing.
 The brochure describes criteria for the award, the guidelines for nomination, and gives highlights of the life of Mercy Otis Warren.

-The award was presented Tuesday, June 5th, 7 p.m. at the Tales of Cape Cod, and the recipient will be asked to participate in the 4th of July parade in Barnstable Village.
+The award is presented at the ceremony held at the Tales of Cape Cod, and the recipient will be asked to participate in the 4th of July parade in Barnstable Village.

 2017 Dolores Holden Daluz

 2011 Susan A. French

 2010 Gloria W. Rudman

 2005 Felicia R. Penn